ABM – TPOTS

-Some dead links have been refreshed or removed May 23, 2015
+Some dead links have been replaced or removed June 30, 2022

 There are several names, terms and expressions used in Uru (many of them originating from the slang of the early explorers), which are unknown to new adventurers.
 To help them we have created this brief glossary.
 We are aware that some spoiling is inevitable, however, we have tried to keep this to a minimum.
 Items in